google/WebFundamentals/src/content/en/updates/2015/12/getting-started-pwa.md

 Additional features coming to the web platform such as [Background Syncronisation](https://github.com/WICG/BackgroundSync/blob/master/explainer.md) (for data sync with a server even when your web app is closed) and [Web Bluetooth](https://webbluetoothcg.github.io/web-bluetooth/) (for talking to Bluetooth devices from your web app) can also be layered into your Progressive Web App in this manner.

-One-shot Background Sync has been [enabled](https://codereview.chromium.org/1514383002/) in Chrome and Jake Archibald has a [video](https://www.youtube.com/watch?v=wjUCXgM70c0) of his [Offline wikipedia app](https://github.com/jakearchibald/offline-wikipedia) and [article](/web/updates/2015/12/background-sync) demonstrating it in action.
+One-shot Background Sync has been [enabled](https://codereview.chromium.org/1514383002/){: .external } in Chrome and Jake Archibald has a [video](https://www.youtube.com/watch?v=wjUCXgM70c0) of his [Offline wikipedia app](https://github.com/jakearchibald/offline-wikipedia) and [article](/web/updates/2015/12/background-sync) demonstrating it in action.
 Francois Beaufort also has a number of [Web Bluetooth samples](https://googlechrome.github.io/samples/web-bluetooth/) available if interested in trying out that API.

 ### Framework-friendly